Effective brand positioning is a key ingredient to the world’s most successful businesses. This includes both B2C and B2B brands alike.

 - Why Does Brand Positioning Matter?

-- How to Create Strong Brand Positioning
+- How to Create a Brand Positioning Map

 - How to Write a Brand Positioning Statement